AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 ```

 When `input.object` is present, OPA checks whether the object's actual
-field values match any of the user's clauses.
+field values match any of the user's policies.
 This returns a concrete
 boolean rather than filter clauses.

 ### Related object rules